 Line creates four equally-spaced spot thermometers.

 Delta pairs two spot thermometers or regions and graphs the difference between the temperatures measured.
 Up to two pairs of temperatures can be compared at once.

-While the maximum frames per second for video using the FLIR ONE is approximately 9 fps, the time lapse feature allows data files for long periods of time to take up less space by spreading out the frames.
+While the maximum frames per second for video using the FLIR ONE is approximately 8 fps, the time lapse feature allows data files for long periods of time to take up less space by spreading out the frames.
 The frame rates and time between frame values are approximate.
 The maximum number of frames the app can collect will depend on the resources of the phone, but collections more than a minute should always be done in time lapse mode.